o-ran-sc/it-dep/servicemanager-preload/README.md

 Our dynamic path starts with a ~ character.
 In this example, we have a path parameter that is described by a regex capture group called rappId.
 The regex describes a word made of mixed-case alphanumeric characters optionally followed by one or more sets of a dash or underscore together with another word.

-When the Service Manager client calls a dynamic API, it must strip the ~ and substitute the path parameter according to the rules specified in the regex.
+When the Service Manager client calls a dynamic API, we call the URL without the '~'.
+Kong substitutes the path parameter according to the rules specified in the regex.
 Therefore, we can call the above example by using

 ```http
    /rapps/my-rApp-id